AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 **Shared link to Workload Balancer displays assigned work incorrectly**

-*[!DNL Workload Balancer]*
+*[!UICONTROL Workload Balancer]*

-When a user views the [!DNL Workload Balancer] using a shared link, the [!DNL Workload] Balancer includes Assigned Work in the Unassigned Work section.
+When a user views the [!UICONTROL Workload Balancer] using a shared link, the [!DNL Workload] Balancer includes Assigned Work in the Unassigned Work section.
 Assigned Work does not have a separate section.
-When the user views the [!DNL Workload Balancer] without using the shared link, Assigned Work displays as expected.
+When the user views the [!UICONTROL Workload Balancer] without using the shared link, Assigned Work displays as expected.

 +++